-For Applicants whose Place of Business is in the same country as the Applicant's Jurisdiction of Incorporation, by obtaining:
+For Applicants whose Place of Business is in the same country as the Applicant's Jurisdiction of Incorporation or Registration, by obtaining:

-(1) QIIS: the Applicant's address from the current version of such information maintained by a Qualified Independent Information Source; or
+(1) QIIS/QGTIS: the Applicant's address from the current version of such information maintained by a Qualified Independent Information Source, or a Qualified Governmental Tax Information Source, or for Government Entity Applicants, the QGIS in Applicant's Jurisdiction; or

-(2) Site Visit: documentation of a site visit to the business address which MUST be performed by a reliable individual or firm.
-The documentation of the site visit MUST:

-(a) Verify that the Applicant's business is located at the exact address stated in the EV Certificate Request (e.g., via permanent signage, employee confirmation, etc.);

-(b) Identify the type of facility (e.g., office in a commercial building, private residence, storefront, etc.) and whether it appears to be a permanent business location;

-(c) Indicate whether there is a permanent sign (that cannot be moved) that identifies the Applicant

-(d) Indicate whether there is evidence that Applicant is conducting ongoing business activities at the site (e.g., that it is not just a mail drop, P.O. box, etc.), and

-(e) Include one or more photos of (i) the exterior of the site (showing signage indicating the Applicant's name, if present, and showing the street address if possible), and (ii) the interior reception area or workspace.
+- (2) Site Visit: documentation of a site visit to the business address which MUST be performed by a reliable individual or firm.
+The documentation of the site visit MUST: - (a) Verify that the Applicant's business is located at the exact address stated in the EV Certificate Request (e.g., via permanent signage, employee confirmation, etc.); - (b) Identify the type of facility (e.g., office in a commercial building, private residence, storefront, etc.) and whether it appears to be a permanent business location: - (c) Indicate whether there is a permanent sign (that cannot be moved) that identifies the Applicant - (d) Indicate whether there is evidence that Applicant is conducting ongoing business activities at the site (e.g., that it is not just a mail drop, P.O. box, etc.), and - (e) Include one or more photos of (i) the exterior of the site (showing signage indicating the Applicant's name, if present, and showing the street address if possible), and (ii) the interior reception area or workspace. - (3) Verified Legal Opinion or Account Letter: DigiCert also accepts and relies on Verified Legal Opinions and Verified Accountant Letters to establish the address of Applicant's Place of Business and that business operations are conducted there.

-For Applicants whose Place of Business is not in the same country as the Applicant's Jurisdiction of Incorporation, DigiCert will rely on a Verified Legal Opinion that indicates the address of Applicant's Place of Business and that business operations are conducted there.
+For Applicants whose Place of Business is not in the same country as the Applicant's Jurisdiction of Incorporation or Registration, DigiCert will rely on a Verified Legal Opinion that indicates the address of Applicant's Place of Business and that business operations are conducted there.